-Blackberry announced that it is dropping support for Priv that has been enjoying monthly security updates over the past 2 years.
+Blackberry announced that it is dropping support for Priv, which has been enjoying monthly security updates over the past 2 years.
 The smartphone was launched in November 2015, and now the two-year support policy of the company has ended.

 Blackberry did say that it will keep on fulfilling all warranty obligations for the phone.
-Additionally, in case a user comes across any critical security vulnerability, the company will provide a fix accordingly.
+Additionally, if a user comes across any critical security vulnerability, the company will accordingly provide a fix.

 Should a critical vulnerability be exposed we will engage our partners as needed to develop and deliver necessary patches.

 Furthermore, they said that they are coming up with a trade-up program for the users of Priv and devices with BB10 and BBOS.
 This program will provide with incentives and discounts for upgrading the devices to a new Motion or Keyone of the company.